 However, there is also another side to this debate.
 One not often spoken of, except perhaps in Aboriginal yarning.

-My name is Greg Page and I am Yuin and Dharawal from Warrung (Sydney).
+My name is Greg Page and I am Yuin from Warrung (Sydney).
 My community is La Perouse (Guriwal) on Botany Bay (Gamay).
-I’m a proud fighting Koori man.
+I’m a proud staunch Koori man.

 To put it quite bluntly, I’m not interested at all in “changing the date”.
 I’m not interested at all in changing the flag, changing the head of state, the official language, in changing the British legal system the invasion has imposed upon this continent, or changing any of the other colonial embellishments the original arrivals decided would be for the best to bring ‘civilisation’ to our sacred continent.